denevell/Natch-Android/README.md

 ## Done, needs UI test

 * I should delete a thread from within the thread page
-* I should load the posts in a thread after it's clicked on
-* I should add a post to a thread
 * I should delete post from a thread
 * I should be taken back to main threads page if I delete initial post in thread